-Congestion at Panama Canal Likely to Hinder LNG Supplies Until March
+Congestion at Panama Canal Likely to Hinder Liquified Natural Gas Supplies Until March

 - Journalist: Francis Stokes